allebone/help.omni.af.mil/docs/Mobile/FAQ.md

 ---

-#### Q: Can I get email on my EFB?
+#### Q: Can I get official email on my mobile device?

 **A:** Yes.
-We can install your certs onto your EFB.
-However, you are only able to get email on your iPad if you are on the BOCKSCAR network.
+We can install pki certificates on your device that will allow you to access email and most sites that require a CAC.
+However, you are only able to access if you are to the BOCKSCAR network.

 ---

-#### Q: What do I do if my account was involved in a classified incident?
+#### Q: What do I do if my mobile device is involved in a classified message incident?

-**A:** Contact us immeditely!
-Place iPad into airplane mode and bring it in ASAP.
-DO NOT power off or try and delete emails or files.
+**A:** Place the device into airplane mode.
+Contact us immeditely.
+Do _not_ power off the device, attempt to delete emails/files, or erase the device.

+!!! danger "Warning"
-Note: Your iPad is synced with your email.
-So even if you were not on your EFB at the time of the incident, you still need to do the above.
+     Your device's email is synced with your email account.
+So even if you were not on your device/EFB at the time of the incident, you still need to do the above.

 ---